-The formula for estimating the funding to be needed in future years by the VA healthcare system has been incorrect since it was initially implemented in 2003.
-A civilian formula, it failed to take into account that veterans have more things wrong with them as they age than their civilian counterparts.
-It failed to estimate the increasingly complex needs of combat-wounded warriors.
-It failed to take into account the greater medical and mental health needs of the average VA patient.
-It did not anticipate dramatically increased enrollment.
-The bottom line: the VHA does not have enough clinicians to accommodate the veterans who use its facilities.
+The formula for estimating the funding to be needed in future years by the VA healthcare system has not been correct since it was initially implemented 15 years ago.
+A civilian formula, it fails to take into account that veterans present with more things wrong with them as they age than their civilian counterparts.
+It fails to estimate the increasingly complex needs of combat-wounded veterans.
+It fails to comprehend the greater medical and mental health needs of the average VA patient.
+It did not anticipate dramatically increased enrollment, a product of the aging of Baby Boomer vets and the influx of hundreds of thousands of freshly minted veterans from the wars in Afghanistan and Iraq.